NormanTUD/VVZ/README.md

 Open the URL in the browser after doing this and follow the instructions.

-After deleting `new_setup`, log in and follow the further instructions.
-Then, edit the `data.php` appropriately.

 Then edit the `config.php` according to your institution.

 Once done, the software is ready.